sdestura/About-Me/README.md

-👋 Hi!
-I'm Sam, a UX researcher passionate about uncovering and solving meaningful problems that improve people's lives. 🌎 I excel in qualitative research, such as 1-1 interviews, field research, and concept testing, to guide product development.
+👋 Hi 👋 My name is Sam.
+I am a UX researcher with a strong commitment to discovering, investigating, and resolving significant challenges that have a tangible impact on people's lives. 🌎 I excel in qualitative research, such as 1-1 interviews, field research, and concept testing, to guide product development.
 I'm also expanding my skills to become a full-scope mixed-methods researcher.

 🤓 I've been actively learning quantitative research methods and tools, including Excel, Python, SQL, and Analytics.